Beechcraft 1900: Design

 Since the 1900 is derived from the King Air, all 1900s share certain characteristics with that aircraft.
 Cockpit controls and operations are similar to those of the King Air.
 The aircraft's noticeable deviations from the King Air comes from its longer fuselage and the presence of "stabilons", which are small horizontal stabilizers at the rear of the fuselage for overcoming T-tail blanking when the aircraft is in higher angles of attack.
 Additional fins for yaw stability were installed on the tail for 1900Ds, which also feature a taller cabin to allow for a "stand-up cabin" with more walking headspace like conventional airliners.
-While Federal Aviation Regulations require two pilots for passenger airline operations, the 1900 is designed and certificated for single-pilot operation in corporate or cargo settings, as is the King Air.
+In the United States, the Federal Aviation Regulations require two pilots for passenger airline operations, but the 1900 is designed and certificated for single-pilot operation in corporate or cargo settings, as is the King Air.

 The 1900 is powered by two Pratt & Whitney Canada PT6A turboprop engines.
-The 1900 and 1900C use two PT6A-65B engines, each flat-rated at 1,100 shp.
+The 1900 and 1900C use two PT6A-65B engines, each flat rated at 1,100 shp.
 The 1900D uses two PT6A-67D engines, each rated at 1,279 shp.

 The propellers are manufactured by Hartzell, with four blades on each propeller.
 The blades are made from composite materials.

 Performance

 At FL230, the 1900D cruises at 280 kn true airspeed while burning per hour.

 Range with 19 passengers for a flight plan with instrument flight rules fuel reserves for a 100 nmi alternate airport and 45-minute hold is 680 nmi.

 It can take off from 3,740 ft runways at a weight of 16950 lb, at sea level and ISA conditions.
 It can operate on grass and rough runways.

-The airplane is certified to fly up to an altitude of 25000 ft above mean sea level with its pressurized cabin.
+The airplane is certified to fly up to an altitude of 25000 ft above mean sea level, with its pressurized cabin.
 It is designed to operate in most weather conditions, including icing conditions, and it is usually equipped with weather radar to help pilots avoid severe weather.
 The aircraft can be fitted with a lavatory, using space otherwise available for passenger seating and cargo storage.